-Investing in Real Estate with a Self-Directed IRA LLC is Quick & Easy!
+Invest in Real Estate with a Self-Directed IRA LLC Today!

-- Title to the investment property and all transaction documents should be in the name of the Self-Directed IRA LLC.
-Documents pertaining to the property investment must be signed by the LLC manager
+- Title to the investment property and all transaction documents must be in the name of the Self-Directed IRA LLC.
+The LLC manager must sign the documents pertaining to the property investment.

 - All expenses paid from the investment property go through the Self-Directed IRA LLC.
-Likewise, all rental income checks must be deposited directly in to the Self-Directed IRA LLC bank account.
-No IRA related investment checks should be deposited into your personal accounts.
+Likewise, all rental income checks go directly into the Self-Directed IRA LLC bank account.
+No IRA investment checks will deposit into your personal accounts.